Q: What is a GMO?

 Q: What is a hybrid?

-A: Hybrids, or hybrid fruits, such as an aprium (apricot crossed with a plum) or pluot (plum crossed with a apricot), is a variety made by naturally crossbreeding two separate varieties to create a new one.
-Hybridization can occur spontaneously in nature (through cross pollination) or be practiced by farmers and gardeners.
-Pioneering botanist Luther Burbank developed more than 800 plant varieties using hybridization, grafting, and crossbreeding, all natural trait selection processes.
+A: Hybrids, or hybrid fruits, such as an aprium (apricot crossed with a plum) or pluot (plum crossed with an apricot), is a variety made by naturally crossbreeding two separate varieties to create a new one.
+Hybridization can occur spontaneously in nature (through cross-pollination) or be practiced by farmers and gardeners.
+Pioneering botanist Luther Burbank developed more than 800 plant varieties using hybridization, grafting, and crossbreeding all-natural trait selection processes.
 Hybridization is a form of crossbreeding where two different varieties are combined resulting in an offspring that combines characteristics of the parent varieties.
 Over successive generations, the desirable traits can be tailored.
 Burbank brought us the first plumcot—a cross between a plum and an apricot—and the Russet potato, among many other fruits, vegetables, and plants.
 In mammals, a hybrid example is the Labradoodle, produced by crossing a standard poodle and a Labrador retriever.